ahmedgh970/adversarial-training/README.md

 ## Usage
 ### CLI Usage
 Every model can be trained and evaluated individually using the scripts which are provided in the `models/*` and `scripts/*` folders.

-### Google Colab Usage
-Training can be started by importing `Autoencoders_Adversarial_Training_UAD.ipynb` in [Google Colab](http://colab.research.google.com).
-This github repository is linked and can directly loaded into the notebook.
-However, the datasets have to be stored so that Google Colab can access them.
-Either uploading by a zip-file or uploading it to Google Drive and mounting the drive.

 ## Adversarial Robustness Toolbox Installation
 The most recent version of ART can be downloaded or cloned from this repository: